What is Quality of Service (QoS) in Networking?Fortinet Named a Leader in the 2022 Gartner® Magic Quadrant™ for SD-WAN

-Quality of service (QoS) is the use of mechanisms or technologies to manage traffic and ensure the performance of critical applications.
+Quality of service (QoS) is the use of mechanisms or technologies that work on a network to control traffic and ensure the performance of critical applications with limited network capacity.
 It enables organizations to adjust their overall network traffic by prioritizing specific high-performance applications.

-Using QoS, organizations can optimize the performance of various applications on their network and gain visibility into the bit rate, delay, jitter, and packet rate of their network.
+Using QoS in networking, organizations have the ability to optimize the performance of multiple applications on their network and gain visibility into the bit rate, delay, jitter, and packet rate of their network.
 This ensures they can engineer the traffic on their network and change the way that packets are routed to the internet or other networks to avoid transmission delay.
 This also ensures that the organization achieves the expected service quality for applications and delivers expected user experiences.

-The key goal of QoS is to enable networks and organizations to prioritize traffic, which includes offering dedicated bandwidth, controlled jitter, and lower latency.
+As per the QoS meaning, the key goal is to enable networks and organizations to prioritize traffic, which includes offering dedicated bandwidth, controlled jitter, and lower latency.
 The technologies used to ensure this are vital to enhancing the performance of business applications, wide-area networks (WANs), and service provider networks.

 How Does QoS Work?

 QoS networking technology works by marking packets to identify service types, then configuring routers to create separate virtual queues for each application, based on their priority.
 As a result, bandwidth is reserved for critical applications or websites that have been assigned priority access.

 QoS technologies provide capacity and handling allocation to specific flows in network traffic.
 This enables the network administrator to assign the order in which packets are handled and provide the appropriate amount of bandwidth to each application or traffic flow.

 Types of Network Traffic